thriveweb/sailing-paradise/content/boatTours/2018-08-31-christmas-parties.md

   - featuredImage: /images/uploads/Sailing-in-Paradise-sunset.jpg
 featuredTestimonials:
   description: >-
-    See what the staff at Raceview State Shool had to say about their Christmas Party with us...
+    See what the staff at Raceview State School had to say about their Christmas Party with us...
   testimonial: 'RACEVIEW STATE SCHOOL, Aus '
 ---